Which accounts?

-All you need is your smartphone
+All you need is a smartphone or device

 Pay in cheques by using the Barclays app and your smartphone’s camera1.
 Just take a photo of the cheque and submit it through your app, with the amount and payee details.